Ever since it was founded, Serdaneli has always striven for precision.

 Drawing on its exceptional products, Serdaneli has developed a high level of expertise in equipping yachts.
 This passion for the world of yachting can be found in the esthetic of some key models crafted by Serdaneli, such as ranges like the Naja or the Profile.

-Serdaneli offers all its collections of taps and fittings in a wide range of metal finishes: from the most traditional – such as chrome or nickel – to the most prestigious, such as 24-carat gold or silver.
+Serdaneli offers all its collections of taps and fittings in a wide range of metal finishes: from the most traditional – such as chrome or nickel – to the most prestigious, such as 24-carat gold.
 These finishes are also available in gloss, matt or velvet.

 No less than 32 stones are inlaid into a Square tap.
 Designed like pieces of jewellery, the most elaborate creations by Serdaneli are the result of precision setting.
 This perfect result is obtained in close partnership with the design studio and workshops.